kvshakthi/kvshakthi/README.md

 - Utilized bioinformatics tools like Linux, R, and Microsoft Office Suite for data processing and analysis.

 ### Research Intern - CHiP-sequence Data Analysis
 - Performed CHiP-sequence analysis using K562 cell lines and human genome reference (hg19).
-- Investigated STAT1 protein's interaction with the interferon pathway at various time points.
 - Applied advanced statistical techniques to analyze chip regions, chromosomal distributions, and promoter regions, contributing to the understanding of cellular signaling in immune responses.

 ## 🎓 Education